PendingMitch/pendingmitch.github.io/_posts/2022-12-20-pnuemothorax-and-needle-decompression.md

 ### So...
 Simply

 Tension pneumothorax is the gathering of air between two thin membranes that line and surround the lungs.
-This compresses the lungs and restricts the volume of blood that can return to the heart.
+This compresses the lungs and both restricts the capacity of the lungs and volume of blood that can return to the heart.
 This in turn reduces the cardiac output.

 ## Needle Decompression.
 What is it?